Tortosa Cathedral

 The Catedral of Saint Mary of Tortosa is a cathedral located in Tortosa, Catalonia, Spain and seat of the Diocese of Tortosa.
 The present structure is located in the center of the city's old town.

 Design

 Its construction began in 1347 on the remains of a previous Romanesque cathedral.
 The cathedral was completed two centuries later.
 It was designed by Benito Dalguayre and has three naves with chapels between the buttresses and an ambulatory with radial chapels.
 The church is constructed in the Catalan Gothic style, though the façade, from the 18th century, is Baroque.

+The cathedral’s apse has a rare heptagonal plan, a form that presented notable geometric and construction challenges in the Middle Ages because no exact classical method existed for setting out a regular heptagon.
+Archival drawings and construction records indicate that the apse was laid out using a modular proportional system—centered on a 9:8 ratio linking the radial chapels to the overall plan—rather than through abstract geometric construction.

 Archeological excavations on the site revealed that the cathedral was constructed on the site of an older Romanesque church, which was itself built on the site of the old Roman forum of Tortosa.